 - 2 bowls, not plastic.
 Plastic can turn black noses brown or pink

 - A crate of your personal preference in style roughly 24″ long, 14″ wide and 18″ tall.
-This is not an exact science and crate sizes are not constant among manufacterers.
+This is not an exact science and crate sizes are not constant among manufacturers.
 This size crate is very roomy for your pup as an adult.
-You will use blankets, towels or boxes to block off the back of the crate now and only give your pup room to lay down and turn around.
+You will use blankets, towels, or boxes to block off the back of the crate now and only give your pup room to lay down and turn around.
 If you let your pup have the whole crate, he will make an apartment with a bathroom on one end and a bedroom on the other.
-You only want him to have a bedroom 🙂 Only use a soft crate for travel.
-If you wish you can choose a smaller crate for little pup initially.
+You only want him to have a bedroom 🙂 Only use a soft crate for air travel.
+We recommend using the hard sided Gunner Kennels: G1 Intermediate Crate, as it is made with the highest quality materials, engineered using the best processes, and comes with a limited lifetime warranty.
+If you wish you can choose a smaller crate for your little pup initially.

-- A comb, pin brush or slicker brush
+- A comb and pin brush (or slicker brush)

 - Nail trimmers are optional but you might want to trim his nails just a bit every 2 weeks.
 Make sure you have a product like Kwik Stop styptic powder in case you cut too short.

-- I HIGHLY urge you to stay on the recommended food, Life’s Abundance Premium Health Food For Small and Medium Breed Puppies, throughout your dog’s life.
+- I HIGHLY urge you to stay on the recommended food, Life’s Abundance Small/Medium Breed Puppy Food, and use Life’s Abundance throughout your dog’s life.
 I absolutely feel as though this is the best nutrition for your dog’s optimal health.
 You can get the wholesale price by clicking the link and getting on an autoship program.
 They ship right to your door.
 This is the freshest product available and never arrives to you more than 6 weeks old.
 It keeps in the resealable bag for a year.
 Most store bought dog food doesn’t even make it to the shelf until it’s 6 months old.
 More on this dog food below.